CharlonTank/next-occurrence-across-workspace/src/test/README.md

 This test examines the extension's source code to verify:
 - The regular expression used for searching includes the 'i' flag for case-insensitivity
+- The comparison for determining if search text has changed uses case-insensitive comparison (toLowerCase)

 ## Future Test Improvements